Legal Advice for Compensation Insurance Claims & TPD Payouts

 The value of general damages you receive depends on the legislation applied to your personal injury claim.

-1. Work injury claims: Schedule 12 of the Workers Compensation and Rehabilitation Act (WRCA)
+1. Workers compensation claim: Schedule 12 of the Workers Compensation and Rehabilitation Regulation (WRCR)

-2. Car accident claims: Damages are based on Section 7 of the Civil Liability Regulation 2014 in conjunction with the Motor Accident Insurance Act (MAIA).
+2. Car accident claims: Damages are based on the Civil Liability Regulation 2014 in conjunction with the Motor Accident Insurance Act (MAIA).

-3. Public liability claims: The Personal Injuries Proceedings Act (PIPA) applies to faulty products, medical negligence and general negligence, and Section 7 of the Civil Liability Regulation 2014 decides how much money should be paid in damages.
+3. Public liability claims: Civil Liability legislation applies to faulty products, medical negligence and general negligence, and determines how much money should be paid in damages.

-What is the maximum compensation payout for pain and suffering?
+Minimum and maximum compensation payout for pain and suffering

-1. Under the Civil Liability Act, the current maximum amount payable for pain and suffering from public liability and car accidents that happen on or after 1 July 2023 is $375,200 in Queensland.
+1. Under the Civil Liability Act, the current maximum amount payable for pain and suffering from public liability and car accidents on or after 1 July 2024 in Queensland is $456,950, with the minimum being $1,860.

 3. At this time, pain and suffering damages are unlimited under a common law assessment.